pattern-agentic/limousine/spec.md

 ## Running commands

 Commands should run using the subprocess module, with stdout+stderr captured in realtime.
-Every command should store a pid file on disk in `.limousine/pids/<service>/<safe-command-name>.pid` and store the path in the long-running process data.
+Every command should store a pid file on disk (as previously specified) and store the path in the long-running process data.
 When the command ends, or is stopped, the pid file should be deleted.

-Commands should copy the system environment to run commands in.
+Commands should copy the system environment to run commands in, and load the active env file and active secrets file into the env of the command before running it.

+If a stale pidfile exists when the app tries to start a command (left over from a previous crashed app for example), the app should check if the process exists.
+If it doesn't it can just remove the pid file and sproceed.
+If it doesn, ti should prompt the user if they want to kill the process and proceed or astop.

+The project should leverage external commands where appropriate, e.g. to clone git repos.

+## Env file loading/updating

+When an env file is updated via the menu option, it should:

+  - copy the source file to the active file if no active file is present (same for secrets)
+  - OR, if active file is present, update the active file from the source env file (but not the secrets), by adding keys that are present in source but not in active and then showing an alert summary.
+Also warns for entries present in active but not in source, for both env and secrets env.

+## Service dependencies

+Resonsibility for starting the services in the right order is currently the responsibility of the user.

 ## Responsiveness